boldbi/react-with-aspnet-core-sample/README.md

   1. Open the React with ASP.NET Core sample in Visual Studio Code.

-  2. Open the terminal in Visual Studio Code and execute the command `dotnet restore` to restore the required dependencies.
+  2. Open the terminal in Visual Studio Code and install all dependent packages using the following command `npm install`.

-  3. Build your .NET project by executing the `dotnet build` command in the terminal.
+  3. Execute the command `dotnet restore` to restore the required dependencies.

-  4. To install all dependent packages, use the following command `npm install`.
+  4. Build your .NET project by executing the `dotnet build` command in the terminal.

   5. To run the application, use the command `dotnet run` in the terminal.
 After executing the command, the application will automatically launch in the default browser.
 You can access it at the specified port number (e.g., https://localhost:5001/).